wolandark/SimpleChess/README.md

 <img width="839" height="669" alt="image" src="https://github.com/user-attachments/assets/7a49b007-9ac6-4c9e-aa4a-d1e22500600d" />

 *The entire interface.
 That's it.
 That's the app.*

+Yes there is a hint system too, accessed by `h` or clicking on the light bulb

 ---